spejohn/Bindra_Lab_CRISPR_analysis/README.md

 2. If needed, manually removing the `.snakemake` directory in your output folder

 This automatic lock handling makes the pipeline more robust and user-friendly, especially for those new to Snakemake workflows.

+## Recent Updates

+### Code Cleanup and Backward Compatibility

+The codebase has been cleaned up to improve maintainability while ensuring backward compatibility:

+- Renamed functions now have backward compatibility wrappers to prevent breaking existing code:
+  - `ensure_directory_exists()` → `ensure_output_dir()`
+  - Added `find_files()` function for backward compatibility with older code

+### Parallel Processing Improvements

+- Sample counting now supports parallel processing with configurable worker count
+- Contrast analysis uses parallel processing for faster execution
+- Automatic detection of Snakemake environment to disable internal parallelism when appropriate

+### Error Handling and Recovery

+- Enhanced error recovery with retry mechanisms for file operations
+- Improved logging with progress reporting
+- Better handling of edge cases in file detection and processing

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.